andrew-edwards/fitting-size-spectra/README.md

 **code/MLEbin/** - MLEbin method for likelihood when the data are only available in binned form.

 **code/recommend/** - recommended likelihood calculations and resulting plots of data and fitted size spectrum (Figure 6).

-### Exactly reproducing results in the paper

-To ***exactly*** reproduce the results in our paper use release version 1.0.0, as finalised on 24th May 2016, and submitted to *Methods in Ecology and Evolution* with the revised version of the manuscript.
-[Click on 'release' tab in the GitHub site to find version 1.0.0].

-You then need to run each R script (that generates random numbers) in a fresh R window.
-But why, when the seed is set in each .r file?

-I eventually narrowed it down to the fact that **require(dplyr)** actually uses one random number when loading **dplyr**.
-I had **require(dplyr)** within some functions (rather than requiring it globally up front).
-I thought I was being helpful by doing this, since then people would not have to have **dplyr** installed if they only required functions that didn't use it.

-But this messed up the reproducibility, since running a piece of code once (that included **require(dplyr)**) in a new R window would give one set of random numbers.
-Then running it again in the same R window (with the same seed still set at the start of the code) would give a different set of random numbers because the **require(dplyr)** command would not do anything this time around, because the **dplyr** package would already be loaded; in particular the command would not use up one random number.
-So the realised set of random numbers would be different (actually, the sequence would be shifted along by one place).
-Yes, this took a while to figure out.

-If you don't wish to exactly reproduce the original results of the paper then just download the latest version of the code from the GitHub repository and use that (since I have now moved the **require(dplyr)** command to the start of the **PLBfunctions.r** file so it always get called at the start of each R script, rather than partway through as part of a function).
-Using this later code will give you very slightly different numerical results to the published ones (when reproducing the original results); differences are not important and so the conclusions are unaffected.